ppKrauss/PostgREST-writeAPI/README.md

 As the project is alpha version, have good methodology but not an automatic procedure.
 Simple steps:

+1. Prepare an OpenAPI specification of your system or application.
+Use basic PostgREST where is possible, where is not, two alternatives: rewrite to proxy-PostgREST or implement in it in other "proxy"...
+So, express also in the API specification the fields `x-proxy_url`, `x-rewrite_regex` and `x-rewrite_url`.

-1. Check what templete you need (or colabore creating a new one!).
-See [nginx-tpl](nginx-tpl) folder with some examples.
+2. Check what templete you need (or colabore creating a new one!).
+See [nginx-tpl](nginx-tpl) folder with some examples (or use template `01` as first try).

-2. Save your API specification (`swagger.json`)  at [api-spec](api-spec) with your project's name (eg. `myproj.json`), and edit it ading the fields xx and yy.
+3. Save your API specification (`swagger.json`)  at [api-spec](api-spec) with your project's name (eg. `myproj.json`), and edit it ading the fields xx and yy.

-3. run `node writeApi.js > subdomain.conf` with correct parameters.
+4. run `node writeApi.js > subdomain.conf` with correct parameters.
 It will generate the Nginx's script for your server's ` /etc/nginx/sites-available`.

-4. do next steps as usual Nginx implementation
+5. do next steps as usual Nginx implementation